Anderson localization effects on doped Hubbard model: Disorder vs. doping phase diagrams

+In Fig.~\ref{fig:VAMI_1} we show $\rho_{av}(\omega)$ as a function of frequency for $\delta=0.2$ and $W = 4$, just above the crossover into the AMI-0 region (when coming from smaller values of $W$, for fixed $\delta$).
+The average DOS follows the bare distribution of $\varepsilon_i$ and it is simply given, in the low temperature limit and for $W>U$, by the superposition of two rectangles.
+In this regime in fact, the DMFT-TMT theory reduces to the superposition of isolated impurities, as we explained in Sec.~\ref{sec:model} [see eqs.
+(5-7)], and analytical expression can be derived.

-We now show that the V-shaped DOS phase is related to the appearance of empty sites.
-The occupation per site and per spin as a function of on-site energy corresponding to the DOS in Fig.~\ref{fig:VAMI_1}(a) is shown in panel (c).
-Note that we have empty sites, besides those which are doubly- and singly-occupied.
-We have analyzed other values of $\delta$ for $U=3$, and the phase diagrams for $U=1$ and $U=2$ presented in Fig.~\ref{fig:WxdopingHU}, and concluded that the V-shaped AMI region always arises when empty sites appear in the system.
-We can understand better the role played by the empty sites in the formation of the V-shaped DOS by looking at the DOS for different single-impurity problems, as presented in detail in Appendix \ref{appendixV}.
+The occupation per site and per spin as a function of on-site energy corresponding to the DOS in Fig.~\ref{fig:VAMI_1} is shown in inset.
+Note that empty sites start to appear, besides those which are doubly- and singly-occupied.
+We have analyzed other values of $\delta$ for $U=3$, as well as results for $U=1$ and $U=2$, and concluded that the AMI-0 arises for all $U$, as presented in Fig.~\ref{fig:WxdopingHU}, arising directly from the metal for small $U$.

-We shall now analyze how the formation of the V-shaped AMI depends on doping $\delta$ and interaction $U$.
+We shall now analyze how the AMI-0 region depends on doping $\delta$ and interaction $U$.
 As doping increases, carriers are added to the system and more sites become doubly-occupied in comparison with a smaller $\delta$, as can be seen in Fig.~\ref{nvsepsdifdelta}(a).
 As a consequence, more disorder has to be added to the system [compare the results for $W=4.0$ and $W=4.75$ of the same figure for $\delta=0.3$] to empty some sites.
-The V-shaped DOS thus appears for larger values of disorder when the doping $\delta$ increases, as we observe in the phase diagrams of Fig.~\ref{fig:WxdopingHU}.
+The AMI-0 thus appears for larger values of disorder when the doping $\delta$ increases, as we observe in the phase diagrams of Fig.~\ref{fig:WxdopingHU}.

 We now show in Fig.~\ref{nvsepsdifdelta}(b) the occupation per site and per spin for $W=4$, $\delta=0.4$, and the different values of $U$.
-Since single occupation is a characteristic of Mott insulators, the plateau at $n_i=0.5$ becomes larger as $U$ increases.
+Since single occupation is a characteristic of Mott insulators, the plateau at $\left< n_{i\sigma} \right>=0.5$ becomes larger as $U$ increases.
 For the values of $W$ and $\delta$ considered in the figure, the empty sites present for $U=1$ and $U=2$ become occupied as we move to $U=3$.
-Thus, empty sites ``disappear'' with either the increase of doping or correlations and, for large $U$, most of the disorder versus doping phase diagram corresponds to an AMI without a V-shaped DOS, as we describe in detail in the following section.
+Thus, empty sites ``disappear'' with either the increase of doping or correlations and, for large $U$, most of the disorder versus doping phase diagram corresponds to an AMI without empty sites, as we describe in detail in the following section.